Browsed by

 Replacing religion with UFOs?

 Note: This is a re-post of a post originally from July 25, 2017.
 I am reposting because it is more relevant than ever.
 I will be posting more on this subject.
-In my first post on this blog I said that Religion is an inescapable part of human nature—it has been a part of all human cultures everywhere and at all times.
-Religion serves important functions by providing, among other things: 1) a way to make parts of our lives…
+I’ve previously written that Religion is an inescapable part of human nature—it has been a part of all human cultures everywhere and at all times.
+Religion serves important functions by providing, among other things: 1) a way to make parts of our lives sacred and allow us to commune…

 Read More Read More